Skip to Content

 How to apply

-If you’re interested in joining the Learning Lab, please complete the application form by May 5.
-The questions in the form ask you to reflect on what interests you about the Lab, whether you can commit to participating actively, and whether there are any barriers to your participation.
+If you want to join the Learning Lab, please complete the application form by June 12.
+The questions in the form ask you to reflect on what interests you about the Lab, whether you can commit to participating actively, and whether there are any barriers to your participation that some support could help alleviate.

-Are you interested in speaking with our team to answer any specific questions you may have?
-Please email us at learning@cesr.org.
+Would you like to speak with our team to answer any specific questions you may have?
+Please email us at learninglab@cesr.org.
 We're looking forward to hearing from you!